marceldobehere/goofy-media-front/README.md

 * [X] Fixing the bottom part of a post on mobile
 * [X] Showing post validation details on mobile
 * [X] Better Share Post and Profile Button
+* [X] Drag and Drop / Paste Media into the Post Composer

 ### TODOs
 Here are some of my TODOs: